-- remaining open underground HWDU in a timely manner.
-All such facilities and equipment are - 2 expected to be removed and disposed of 16 months after the initiation of closure.
-Dismantling of - the balance of the facility, including those structures and equipment that are not included in the - 4 application and are not used for TRU mixed waste management, is anticipated to take an - additional 66 months.
-It should be noted that the placement of D&D waste into the final - 6 underground HWDU may, by necessity, involve the placement of uncontainerized bulk materials - 7 such as concrete components, building framing, structural members, disassembled or partially - 8 disassembled equipment, or containerized materials in non-standard waste boxes.
-Such - 9 placement will only occur if it can be shown that it is protective of human health and the - environment and all items are described in an amendment to the Closure Plan.
-Identification of - bulk items is not possible at this time since their size and quantity will depend on the extent of - non-removable contamination.
+- 2 Final facility closure will include dismantling of structures on the surface and in the underground. - These are items 6 and 7 above and are represented as Activity G in the final facility closure - schedule in Figure G-34.
+During dismantling, priority will be given to contaminated structures - and equipment that cannot be decontaminated to assure these are properly disposed of in the - remaining open underground HWDU in a timely manner.
+All such facilities and equipment are - 7 expected to be removed and disposed of 16 months after the initiation of closure.
+Dismantling of - 8 the balance of the facility, including those structures and equipment that are not included in the - 9 application and are not used for TRU mixed waste management, is anticipated to take an - additional 66 months.
+It should be noted that the placement of D&D waste into the final - underground HWDU may, by necessity, involve the placement of uncontainerized bulk materials - such as concrete components, building framing, structural members, disassembled or partially - disassembled equipment, or containerized materials in non-standard waste boxes.
+Such - placement will only occur if it can be shown that it is protective of human health and the - environment and all items are described in an amendment to the Closure Plan.
+Identification of - bulk items is not possible at this time since their size and quantity will depend on the extent of - 17 non-removable contamination.

-13 G-1e(2)(d) Closure of Open Underground HWDU
+18 G-1e(32)(d) Closure of Open Underground HWDU

 - The closure of the final underground HWDU is shown by Activity H in Figure G-3.
 This closure - will be consistent with the description in Section G-1e(1) and the design in Permit Attachment - G1.
-Detailed closure schedules for underground HWDUs are given in Figure G-2 and Table G- - 17 1.
+Detailed closure schedules for underground HWDUs are given in Figure G-2 and Table G- - 22 1.

-18 G-1e(2)(e) Final Facility Closure
+23 G-1e(32)(e) Final Facility Closure